yuezheli/haematopoiesis/README.md

 # Content of folders

-- README.md (This readme file)
+- [Bcell](Bcell/) (Implementation of mouse B cell development model in mrgsolve)

+- [NK_dynamics_estimation](NK_dynamics_estimation/)  (Estimation on NK cell rates in mouse.
+Note NK cell was not included in the final model)

+- [PKD](PKD/) (Development of model to predict therapy outcome in human with pyruvate kinase deficiency)

+- [Public](Public/) (This content was made public and was presented at ACoP 2023 ([poster linked](https://www.metrumrg.com/wp-content/uploads/2023/11/poster-YL.pdf))

 - [SickleCell](SickleCell/) (Development and analysis of both SCD and transfusion-dependent <img src="https://latex.codecogs.com/svg.image?\beta" title=" " />-thalassemia models)

+- [Tcell](Tcell/) (The development of naive T cell development model in mouse)

 - [human2mouse](human2mouse/) (Scale HSC erythroid arm from human to mouse; incorporate lymphoid and myeloid arms to the model)

 - [mouse2human](mouse2human/)  (Scale fully-integrated model from mouse to human)

-- [PKD](PKD/) (Development of model to predict therapy outcome in human with pyruvate kinase deficiency)

-- [Public](Public/) (This content is intended to be made public)

-- [Tcell](Tcell/) (The development of naive T cell development model in mouse)

-- [Bcell](Bcell/) (Implementation of mouse B cell development model in mrgsolve)

-- [NK_dynamics_estimation](NK_dynamics_estimation/)  (Estimation on NK cell rates in mouse.
-Note NK cell was not included in the final model)
+- [myeloid-refinement](myeloid-refinement/) Combine megakaryocyte development with blood cell development, lymphoid development, and refine myeloid development to neutrophil dynamics;

 - [thrombocytopenia-t-dm1](thrombocytopenia-t-dm1/) Implementation of megakaryocyte development and platelet dynamics and platelet decrease as the result of T-DM1 treatment.
+G-CSF related content is not finished in development and should be disgarded;

+- README.md (This readme file)